 NSI’s work with schools aligns closely with the AITSL Professional Standards for both teachers and principals, and provides evidence that staff can use for their certification against these Standards.
 The first teacher in Australia to be recognised as a Lead Teacher against the AITSL Standards drew heavily on NSI data in his application.

 Our services and surveys also directly assist schools with all five reform directions specified under Section 99(2)(a)(i) of the Australian Education Act 2013 (Cth):

 Measurable and sustainable school improvement

-To date, over 75 Australian schools and 2000 teachers have worked with NSI and our Effective School Improvement programme.
+To date, 328 Australian schools and over 5000 teachers have worked with NSI and our Effective School Improvement programme.
 These participants have seen tangible improvements at classroom and school levels, resulting in learning environments that facilitate each student reaching his or her potential.
 Thanks to NSI’s research-based, teacher-driven and manageable improvement process as well as the development of a collaborative improvement culture within the school, the changes made are sustainable over time.
 Changes can also be clearly documented using the NSI survey data (showing improvement over time) and teachers’ and school leaders’ records of the collaborative improvement process.

 Click here to read case studies about real NSI schools’ experiences and achievements.